Service level agreement

 Thus, in a stroke, the SLA demonstrates the folly of outsourcing: an employee may be expensive, truculent, workshy and in need of holidays and a pension, but (at least in theory) to get a decent job out of her you don’t need an SLA: the better the job she does, the better she’ll get paid.

-But once you have outsourced the role to a free agent patrolling the free market, that calculus, however delusional it may in the first place have been, changes.
+But once you have outsourced the role to an agent for hire in the free market, that calculus, however delusional, changes.
+For the worse.

 Now, unless you are a fool, your starting assumption must be that a paid agent will do as little as he humanly can to comply with the most pedantically literal possible reading of your agreement.
 To do a stroke more is economically irrational (so sayeth the Smiths, Friedmen and Hayeks of economic history).
 Your service provider has agreed a fixed fee for its services, it is his sole and constant interest to expend as few resources as are humanly possible to earn that fee.